Model Programs Guide

 In 2009, the U.S. Government Accountability Office named the MPG one of the seven best government-funded evidence-based repositories.

-With the introduction in 2011 of CrimeSolutions.gov, also operated by DSG, we began re-reviewing all programs in MPG using the criteria created for CrimeSolutions.gov.
-In 2013, we relaunched MPG with juvenile justice and youth prevention, intervention, and treatment programs that had been reviewed using the updated criteria.
+In 2011, with the introduction in 2011 of CrimeSolutions.gov, also operated by DSG, we began re-reviewing all MPG programs using the criteria created for CrimeSolutions.gov.
+In 2013, we relaunched MPG to include juvenile justice and youth prevention, intervention, and treatment programs that had been reviewed using the updated criteria.

 The Model Programs Guide Today

-DSG scientists continually assess programs as either effective, promising, or no effects, following a rigorous 8-step review process.
+DSG research scientists continually assess programs as either effective, promising, or no effects, following a rigorous 8-step review process.
 As of February 2018, we have evaluated 310 programs.
-We also continue to update and add literature reviews to keep visitors to the website apprised of the state of the science on relevant topics.
+We also continue to update and add literature reviews to the website current on relevant topics.
 As of February 2018, we have posted 55 literature reviews.

 For More Information About the Model Programs Guide